rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 Let's look at a simple example of Hypothesis in action.
 In the preceding section, we learned to use pytest's parameterization mechanism to test properties of code over a set of values.
-E.g. we wrote the following trivial test:
+For example, we wrote the following trivial test:

 ```python
 import pytest